Skyriding Guide

 7.

-Skyriding skills help you navigate your flying mount while in the air and they cost Vigor Icon Vigor.
+Skyriding abilities help you navigate your flying mount while in the air.
+Some of them have multiple charges with a short cooldown (that can be further shortened depending on your flight speed).
 You will unlock them all at Level 10 when you first unlock Skyriding.

-• Lift Off Icon Lift Off — When standing, launch upward and start gliding forward.
-Costs 1 Vigor.
+• Lift Off Icon Lift Off: When mounted on a skyriding mount, double jump to launch upward and start gliding forward.

-• Thrill of the Skies Icon Thrill of the Skies — While Skyriding at high speeds, you regenerate 1 Vigor every 15 seconds.
+• Thrill of the Skies Icon Thrill of the Skies: While Skyriding at high speeds, your Skyriding charges regenerate faster.

 • Bronze Timelock Icon Bronze Timelock — Mark a waypoint on your positional timeline.
 Use Bronze Rewind Icon Bronze Rewind to rewind to this location.
 Can only be used in the Dragon Isles.